kontent-ai/delivery-sdk-js/readme.md

 ## Proxy configuration

-If you want to use a proxy server, you need to use different domain or otherwise transform URL.
+If you want to use a proxy server, you need to use a different domain or otherwise transform the URL.
 By using `proxy` configuration option you can define your own base domains as well as URL format.
-This is useful if you need to for example hide the `environmentId` from URL.
+This is useful if you need to for example hide the `environmentId` from the URL.

-`IDeliveryClientProxyConfig` offers 3 ways of configuring proxy url:
+`IDeliveryClientProxyConfig` offers 3 ways of configuring proxy URL:

-1. `baseUrl` - Base url used for all requests.
+1. `baseUrl` - Base URL used for all requests.
 Defaults to 'deliver.kontent.ai'
-2. `basePreviewUrl` - Base url used for preview reqeusts.
+2. `basePreviewUrl` - Base url used for preview requests.
 Defaults to 'preview-deliver.kontent.ai'
-3. `advancedProxyUrlResolver` - Resolver function where you get `IProxyUrlData` context data (includes domain, action, query parameters..) and can fully customize final URL.
+3. `advancedProxyUrlResolver` - Resolver function where you get `IProxyUrlData` context data (includes domain, action, query parameters..) and can fully customize the final URL.

 Examples: